-30 Annex I, point 7(a) of the EIA Directive: "Construction of lines for long-distance railway traffic".
+&lt;sup>30 Annex I, point 7(a) of the EIA Directive: "Construction of lines for long-distance railway traffic".

-31 Judgment of the Court in case C-227/01 Commission v Spain, EU:C:2004:528, paragraphs 48-50;, as noted in the Commission's compilation of Environmental Assessment of Projects and Plans and Programmes, Rulings of the Court of Justice of the European Union, European Commission (2020), page 125.
+&lt;sup>31 Judgment of the Court in case C-227/01 Commission v Spain, EU:C:2004:528, paragraphs 48-50; as noted in the Commission's compilation of Environmental Assessment of Projects and Plans and Programmes, Rulings of the Court of Justice of the European Union, European Commission (2020), page 125.

-32 Pages 19 and 20, Study on EU implementation of the Aarhus Convention in the area of access to justice in environmental matters, Final report (2019) available here.
+&lt;sup>32 Pages 19 and 20, Study on EU implementation of the Aarhus Convention in the area of access to justice in environmental matters, Final report (2019) available here.
 Access to justice in environmental matters, which is the third pillar of the Aarhus Convention, does not have a direct effect in EU law.
 However, as the European Union is a signatory to the Aarhus Convention, the CJEU analyses each case and offers its interpretation on the subject.

-33 Reasoned opinion of the European Commission of 30 October 2020 in infringement procedure (INFR(2011)2216).
+$^{33}$ Reasoned opinion of the European Commission of 30 October 2020 in infringement procedure ( $\underline{\sf INFR}(2011)2216$ ). .

-34 Reasoned opinions of the European Commission of 10 October 2019 and 23 September 2021 in infringement procedure (INF-(2019)2225).
+&lt;sup>34 Reasoned opinions of the European Commission of 10 October 2019 and 23 September 2021 in infringement procedure (INF-(2019)2225).

-35 Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy, available here.
+&lt;sup>35 Directive 2000/60/EC of the European Parliament and of the Council of 23 October 2000 establishing a framework for Community action in the field of water policy, as amended, available here.
 See more under the EIB's Environmental and Social Standard 1.

-36 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora, as amended.
+&lt;sup>36 Council Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora, as amended.

-project only after having ascertained that it will not adversely affect the integrity of the site concerned and, if appropriate, after having obtained the opinion of the general public37.

-- Appropriate assessment of the implications of the plan or project for the site concerned takes into account the cumulative effects which result from the combination of that plan or project with other plans or projects in view of the site's conservation objectives38.
-The key requirements for the appropriate assessment are spelled out in guidance documents prepared by the European Commission39. - Authorisation of such a plan or project granted in accordance with Article 6(3) necessarily assumes that it is considered not likely to adversely affect the integrity of the site concerned and, consequently, not likely to give rise to deterioration or significant disturbances within the meaning of Article 6(2) of the Habitats Directive40.
+- Any plan or project not directly connected with or necessary to the management of the site but likely to have a significant effect thereon, either individually or in combination with other plans or projects, shall be subject to appropriate assessment of its implications for the site in view of the site's conservation objectives.
+In the light of the conclusions of the assessment of the implications for the site, the competent national authorities shall agree to the plan or project only after having ascertained that it will not adversely affect the integrity of the site concerned and, if appropriate, after having obtained the opinion of the general public. - Appropriate assessment of the implications of the plan or project for the site concerned takes into account the cumulative effects which result from the combination of that plan or project with other plans or projects in view of the site's conservation objectives.
+The key requirements for the appropriate assessment are spelled out in guidance documents prepared by the European Commission. - Authorisation of such a plan or project granted in accordance with Article 6(3) necessarily assumes that it is considered not likely to adversely affect the integrity of the site concerned and, consequently, not likely to give rise to deterioration or significant disturbances within the meaning of Article 6(2) of the Habitats Directive.